 Medallion Company makes fine jewelry that it sells to department stores throughout the United States.
 Medallion is trying to decide which of two bracelets to manufacture.
-Cost data pertaining to the two choices follow.
+Medallion has a

 Bracelet A Bracelet B

-\$ 25 \$ 32
+Cost of materials per unit \$ 25 \$ 32

-32 32
+Cost of labor per unit 32 32

-8,000 6,000
+Advertising cost per year 8,000 6,000

+Annual depreciation on existing equip.
 5,000 4,000

-Bracelet A \$ 25 32 8,000 5,000